dom0ng/zdma-mk2/README.md

 China AC also seems to know how to validate this specific clone, it will be __unsafe there or very risky to use since October 2024.__
 Real device are still allowed. -> This is very interesting, are they checking for some odd capture card behavior (that card don't handle ?) or any pcileech specific behavior :)) :)) :)) We are not talking about config space heuristics anymore, good job there.
+Or gummy bear on steroid hehehe ? :)

 __Faceit block totally this capture card, but safely blocked like the original device since 2023.__
 Real device is indeed blocked here aswell.